http://www.burtonsys.com/cholesterol.html

 http://www.well-connected.com/report.cgi/000023_9.htm

-Here are three somewhat conflicting articles about the effects of cholesterol
+Here are several somewhat conflicting articles about the effects of cholesterol

 http://www.ucdmc.ucdavis.edu/ucdhs/health/a-z/23Cholesterol/doc23braineffect.html